ashkmason/Hackerrank-problems-in-python/README.md

 - Return an integer theat represents the lenght of the longest array that can be created
 - The difference between any two of the chosen integers in the array is less than or equal to 1

+### Challenge: Climbing the Leaderboard
+Track the leaderboard ranking using dense ranking
+- the player with the highest score is ranked number 1
+- the players who have equal score receive the same ranking number
+- the next players receive the immediately following ranking number